denisStukal/twitter_bots/README.md

 It also creates static Twitter snapshots for reproducible Twitter account coding, along the lines out papers:

 * Sanovich, Sergey, Denis Stukal, and Joshua A. Tucker.
 (2018).
-“Turning the Virtual Tables: Government Strategies for Addressing Online Opposition with an Application to Russia.” *Forthcoming in Comparative Politics.*
+“Turning the Virtual Tables: Government Strategies for Addressing Online Opposition with an Application to Russia.” *Comparative Politics* 50(3): 435-482.

 * Stukal, Denis, Sergey Sanovich, Richard Bonneau, and Joshua A. Tucker.
 (2017).
 "Detecting Political Bots on Russian Twitter." *Big Data* 5(4): 310-324.